 While it may be convenient, we also request that you do not provide us with full containers or bags of your cat’s food if your cat is not staying long-term.
-Doing so is confusing for our caretakers on duty, and prevents the staff from being able to efficiently feed each cat quickly during meal times.
-We sometimes also receive similar looking bags of cat food, and if they are unlabelled, your cat may be accidentally fed the wrong meal!
+Doing so is confusing for our caretakers on duty as we sometimes receive similar looking bags of cat food, and if they are unlabelled, your cat may be accidentally fed the wrong meal!
 However, you may provide 1 additional ziplock pouch labelled ‘extras’ if there is a chance you would need to extend your stay.

 Besides food, it is also important to furnish your cat’s temporary living space.
 We see a very noticeable difference in the amount of time required for a cat to settle into our cat boarding hotel that has comforting, familiar things, as opposed to one that has absolutely no personal belongings at all.
 This is also a reason why we encourage personal visitations to the cat boarding hotel of your choice.
 Not only does this allow for you to examine the facility, it also allows you to have a better understanding of what can or cannot be packed along for your cat’s stay.

 The most common items we request of each guest for its stay are: